It is possible to break bad habits brought on by stress, once you are willing to change.

 It's not the easiest thing to do, but remembering why you're doing it in the first place can help you to keep going.

-If you’re looking for more help on breaking bad habits, becoming more resilient, and creating your dream life, make sure to check out Natalie Bacon’s Design Your Dream Life Academy.
+If you’re looking for more help on breaking bad habits, becoming more resilient, and creating your dream life, make sure to check out Refine Your Life Purpose.

-This is how I learned to identify my own bad habits and replace them with better ones.
-The information packed in this course will get you well on your way to overcoming mental roadblocks and start living the life you’ve been dreaming of.
+This course will help you learn to identify my own bad habits and replace them with better ones.
+The information-packed in this course will get you well on your way to overcoming mental roadblocks and start living the life you've been dreaming of.